Where is Disability Resource Programs (DRP) located?

 How do I register to receive disability resources and accommodations?

 To register for services, you may either call us at (805) 437-3331 or stop by the EAC, Bell Tower 1541.
-The first steps are to schedule an intake appointment and receive an application for services.
-Please arrive for your intake appointment with a completed application for services and disability verification documents.
+The first step is to schedule a new student appointment and receive an application for services.
+Please arrive for your new student appointment with a completed application for services and disability verification documents.
 For information regarding registering for services, please visit our Obtaining Services page.

 What services do you provide?